Jan Blue, CPA

-In 1996, I married George Kelly, a general contractor.
-George and I wanted to reclaim our living space, so we purchased a custom home at 80th and Wadsworth in Arvada to use as an office.
-We worked diligently to rezone this property for it to become the “Blue Accounting House.”
-We received the Certificate of Occupancy in late 1997, just in time for the 1998 tax season.
+In 1996, I purchased a custom home in Arvada to use as an office.
+I worked diligently to rezone this property and transform it into the “Blue Accounting House.”

 Thanks to this great location, the practice grew quickly.
 More employees were hired to keep up with the growing demands.
 Along with the business success, however, came a new level of personal challenge.
 My life began to feel unbalanced.
 I found myself moving away from the one-on-one contact with clients—which I loved—and stepping fully into the role of managing a larger business.
-Late in 2000, I took on partners to assist with running the business.
-With the addition of Richard Hartfield and Karen Sonnier, the firm of Jan Blue, Inc. became Hartfield, Sonnier & Blue.
-Not long after this, Brooke Johnson joined as an additional partner.
-The time had come for me to make a change that was sorely needed, and I sold my interest in the practice and the “Blue Accounting House.”
+Late in 2000, the time had come for me to make a change that was sorely needed, and I sold my interest in the practice and the “Blue Accounting House.”